-In celebration of International Women’s Day on March 8, we’re delighted to bring you a Q&A discussion with two of the stars on CyberProof’s dedicated Threat Hunting team, Shani Touitou and Karina Daniel – who shared some of their insights into what companies can do to tackle the gender gap, how they feel about working in cybersecurity, how to go about making good career choices, and more.
+In celebration of International Women’s Day on March 8, we’re delighted to bring you a Q&A discussion with two of the stars at CyberProof: Shani Touitou, Incident Response & Threat Hunting Specialist, and Karina Daniel, EDR & Vulnerability Management Team Leader.
+They’ve shared some of their insights into what companies can do to tackle the gender gap, how they feel about working in cybersecurity, how to go about making good career choices, and more.

 What do you like most about working in cybersecurity?